 , (with no chance of conception because green aliens are biologically incompatible with humans) just as one can go into considerable detail justifying otherwise implausible technology that is much like magic

+(usually accomplished by deliberately altering basic scientific laws) and its effects on scientific research.
 This can often lead to Hidden Depths

 Science Fiction authors and fans are notoriously cranky